masein/tech-diarios-website/Content/posts/Tron/quick-summery-on-tron-part-3.md

 ---
 date: 2021-05-09 09:51
 description: We will get deeper in bandwidth and energy
-tags: techDiarios, tron, blockchain, staking, energy, bandwidth
+tags: tech diarios, tron, blockchain, staking, energy, bandwidth
 ---
 # Quick summery on TRON (ep-03)